32 million people,built intovertical land.

 Just before the lanterns burn out the colour.

-Hongyadong is a stilt-house complex carved into a riverside cliff, twelve floors of restaurants, shops, lantern-light.
-We bring you at blue hour, the half-hour before the lanterns saturate the camera.
-The convoys arrive thirty minutes later, when the photograph is already gone.
+Hongyadong is a stilt-house complex carved into a riverside cliff.
+Twelve floors of restaurants, shops, and lantern light.
+We bring you at the half-hour before the lanterns saturate the camera, around 18:30 in summer and 17:30 in winter.
+The exposure window when both the sky and the lanterns are readable is short; we plan around it.

 The Yangtze cableway